 We received applications from a total of 868 arts organisations.

-The success rate for applicants is 76 per cent which compares to the 52 per cent success rate achieved by applications to the 2012/13 to 2014/15 portfolio.
+The success rate for applicants was 76 per cent, which compares to the 52 per cent success rate achieved by applications to the 2012/13 to 2014/15 portfolio.

 How many were unsuccessful?

 We’re in a tough climate for public funding.
 The Arts Council’s Grant-in-Aid has been cut by 36 per cent since 2010 and as we closed our application process we were already faced with a £70 million gap between our available annual budget and a scale of genuine ambition we could not meet in every case.

 We had to make some difficult choices about who we were able to fund and 58 arts organisations have left the national portfolio for 2015-18.